 The lighting conditions depend on the actual competition site.
 Lighting temperature may differ significantly from previous years, as only ceiling lights are used.
-The field is illuminated almost homogeneously by artificial white light sources placed at a height greater than 2.5m above the field presuming a sufficient bright and constant lighting on the field (i.e. no daylight).
-The brightness of the lighting is between 600lux and 1200lux.
-The brightness within the field does not vary more than 300lux.
+The field is illuminated presuming a sufficient bright and constant lighting on the field (i.e. no daylight).